hazelcast/hazelcast-nodejs-client/README.md

 #### 7.5.1.3.
 Listening for Lifecycle Events

-The Lifecycle Listener notifies for the following events:
+The `LifecycleListener` interface notifies for the following events:

-- `starting`: A client is starting.
+* `starting`: A client is starting.
-- `started`: A client has started.
+* `started`: A client has started.
-- `shuttingDown`: A client is shutting down.
+* `shuttingDown`: A client is shutting down.
-- `shutdown`: A client’s shutdown has completed.
+* `shutdown`: A client’s shutdown has completed.

-The following is an example of Lifecycle Listener that is added to config and its output.
+The following is an example of the `LifecycleListener` that is added to the `ClientConfig` object and its output.

 ```javascript
 var clientConfig = new Config.ClientConfig();